-The petroleum industry of today is very different from what it was in the late 1960s.
+The Norwegian petroleum industry of today is very different from what it was in the late 1960s.
 Using a wide range of small and large technological revolutions, we are now able to produce oil and gas both more efficient and safe while at same time mitigating effects on the environment and climate.

 Since the beginning of Norwegian petroleum activities, research, development and demonstration of new technology has been essential in order to find solutions on how to discover, develop and produce Norwegian oil and gas both safely and efficiently.
 Technology is also a prerequisite for solving both current and future challenges in the petroleum industry.

 The competitiveness and innovation of the petroleum industry has contributed positively to other industries in Norway, including both the maritime industry and renewable energy.
 There are also competence- and technology transfers to very different industries, like the heath sector and aerospace.
-Technology developed at the Norwegian Continental Shelf has also given the Norwegian service and supply industry in a competitive advantage internationally.
+Technology developed at the Norwegian Continental Shelf has given the Norwegian service and supply industry in a competitive advantage international markets.

-Favourable framework conditions have given companies incentives to carry out research and technology development.
+Favourable framework conditions have given companies incentives to carry out research and technology development in Norway.
 Close collaboration between oil companies, suppliers and research institutions has underpinned the successful development of new technology and solutions.

 Several new challenges lie ahead.
 There are fewer large discoveries and developments than before.
 It is more demanding to produce the remaining resources from ageing fields than it was to produce oil or gas when the fields were young.
 All things being equal, it is thus more difficult for individual projects to finance technology development.
 In addition, it has become increasingly important to use technology that reduces greenhouse gas emissions.

 To ensure that value creation from petroleum activities continues in the future, it is important that oil companies, the service and supply industry and the authorities continue to invest in R&D. Such initiatives are needed to further develop the industry’s expertise and competitiveness and to maximize safe recovery of the petroleum resources on the Norwegian shelf.